Analytics206/arxiv_pipeline/docs/dev_notes.md

   - Add grafana dashboard for docker container metrics
   - Add grafana dashboard for system metrics

+### Documentation Updates
+- Update README.md with new features and instructions
+- Update business_requirements.md with new features and instructions
+- Update product_requirements.md with new features and instructions
+- Update system_design.md with new features and instructions
+- Update release_notes.md with new features and instructions
+- Update dev_notes.md with new features and instructions
+- Update tracker.md with new features and instructions

 ### GPU Optimization

 - Test performance with different GPU devices and batch sizes